-The B.A./M.A. option allows Columbia College students to enroll in graduate-level courses at Columbia and apply the earned credit toward a Columbia M.A., assuming admission to the Graduate School of Arts and Sciences.
-Applicants interested in the B.A./M.A. option should apply at least two months prior to the semester in which they intend to begin taking courses that will count toward the M.A.
-Some academic programs have more specific application deadlines.
+The B.A./M.A. option allows Columbia College students to enroll in graduate-level courses at Columbia and apply the earned credit toward a Columbia Master of Arts (M.A.).

+Only students who have been accepted by the Graduate School of Arts & Sciences into a B.A./M.A. program will be allowed to count graduate-level courses taken as an undergraduate toward the requirements for the M.A.
 Coursework taken toward the B.A./M.A. option is subject to the following guidelines: